ruisp666/udacity_projects/DeepRL/Project3 Collaboration and Competition/Report.md

 - Learning frequency: 5 times every 15 steps.
 - Learning rates: 1e-3 for the critic and 5e-4 for the actor.
 - Buffer size: 1000000.
-- For first 20 epsiodes
+- The first 20 episodes were used to collect samples based on random actions.

 ## 5. Future work